-Although creating an effective website may seem difficult and expensive at first glance, there are affordable and easy-to-use website builders available today.
-Finally, the reasons for not having a website vary depending on revenue, geographic location and industry.
+Although building a successful website may appear difficult and costly at first appearance, there are now economical and simple-to-use website builders accessible.
+Finally, the reasons for not having a website vary depending on revenue, geographic location, and industry.

 How Much Do Small Businesses Typically Spend On Their Website

 The cost of a small business website varies depending on the complexity and features required.
 According to Hourly.io, a basic website for a service-based business with five to eight pages can cost between $500 to $5,000.